Portuguese São Tomé and Príncipe

-Portuguese São Tomé and Príncipe was a colony of the Portuguese Empire from the discovery of the islands in 1470 until 1975, when independence was granted by Portugal.
+Portuguese São Tomé and Príncipe (São Tomé e Príncipe Português) was a colony of the Portuguese Empire from the discovery of the São Tomé and Príncipe islands in 1470 until 1975, when independence was granted by Portugal.

 History

 The Portuguese explorers João de Santarém and Pêro Escobar discovered the islands around 1470, which they found uninhabited.
 São Tomé Island was named by the Portuguese in honor of Saint Thomas, as they discovered the island on his feast day, while the island of Príncipe (Prince's island) was named in honor of Afonso, Prince of Portugal, his father's favorite.

 The first attempt to settle the islands began in 1485, when the Portuguese Crown granted João de Paiva the island of São Tomé.
 However, this attempt was not successful because the settlers were unable to produce food in the specific conditions and climate that the islands offered, and because of the tropical diseases that affected the settlers.
 It was only in 1493 when King John II of Portugal nominated Álvaro Caminha as captain-major of São Tomé Island that the first successful settlement was established.
 Among these Portuguese settlers, there was a significant portion of criminals and orphans, as well as Jewish children taken from their parents to ensure that they were raised as Christians.
 The settlement of Príncipe was initiated in 1500.

 In the following years, Portuguese settlers started to import large numbers of slaves from mainland Africa to cultivate the rich volcanic soil of São Tomé Island with highly profitable sugar cane.
 By the middle of the 16th century, São Tomé was generating enormous wealth for Portugal as it became the world's largest producer of sugar.
 The humid climate allowed for the quick growth of sugar, but prevented the production of higher quality white sugar.

 In the first decade of the 17th century, the competition of sugar plantations from the Portuguese colony of Brazil and the frequent slave revolts that occurred in the island began to slowly hurt the sugar crop cultivation.
 This meant the decline of sugar production and the shifting of the local economy towards the slave trade, which remained mostly in the hands of the local mestiço population.
 The geographical location of the islands made them a crucial trading post of the transatlantic slave trade as they served as an assembly point for slaves brought from the Gulf of Guinea and the Kingdom of Kongo that were destined for the Americas.